 With the global spread of the ongoing novel coronavirus ("COVID-19") pandemic during 2020, the Company implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on its employees and business.
 Any quarantines, the timing and length of containment and eradication solutions, travel restrictions, absenteeism by infected workers, labor shortages or other disruptions to the Company's suppliers and contract manufacturers or customers would likely adversely impact the Company's sales and operating results and result in further project delays.
-In addition, the pandemic could result in an economic downturn that could affect the demand for the Company's products.
-Order lead times could be extended or delayed and pricing could increase.
+In addition, the pandemic has negatively affected the economy and has affected the demand for the Company's products.
+During COVID-19, order lead times were extended and delayed and pricing has increased.
 Some products or services may become unavailable if the regional or global spread were significant enough to prevent alternative sourcing.
 Accordingly, the Company is considering alternative product sourcing in the event that product supply becomes problematic.
 The Company expects this global pandemic to have an impact on the Company's revenue and results of operations, the size and duration of which the Company is currently unable to predict.
-In addition, to the extent the ongoing COVID-19 pandemic adversely affects the Company's business and results of operations, it may also have the effect of heightening many of the other risks and uncertainties which the Company faces.
-The Company has been impacted by COVID-19 with supply chain distributions, absenteeism by infected workers and skilled labor shortages which has caused delays in projects and the Company could be further impacted if the COVID-19 pandemic continues.
+In addition, to the extent the ongoing COVID-19 pandemic adversely affects the Company has been impacted by COVID-19 with supply chain distributions, absenteeism by infected workers and skilled labor shortages which has caused delays in projects and the Company could be further impacted if the COVID-19 pandemic continues.